Neurrone/beets-audible/README.md

 Desc.txt and reader.txt contain the book description and narrator populated from Audible.

+## Chapter Matching Algorithms

+There are a number of different ways to try and match chapters that appear in audiobooks.
+These fit the vast majority of cases that can occur with the files of any audiobooks but the process is entirely customisable.
+There are a number of algorithms, approaches to do this, that are included in this plugin.
+However if you encounter a situation that these algorithms don't cover, submit it as a bug report so it can be seen and added to the test cases.

+Below are descriptions of the different approaches.

+- `single_file`
+  - If the audiobook consists of a single file, then the chapters will simply be the file itself, or the name of the chapters from online if there is only one match returned.
+- `source_numbering`
+  - If the metadata for the chapters are already contains an order that is continuous, then this will be trusted and used as the ordering.
+- `starting_numbers`
+  - If the files start with a consistent series of numbers (with or without a consistent prefix such as 'Chapter') and those numbers are contiguous, then those will be used.
+- `natural_sort`
+  - If the files have only a little difference between them, then they will be sorted as a person sorts them.
+- `chapter_levenshtein`
+  - The distance between the names of the chapters and the online data is computed and each chapter is matched with the closest online version.
+  - This method should be last as it is the most variable and least likely to work, but is also the only one that rewrites the chapters' data.

+Each of these is included in the configuration file.
+Reordering the lines in the configuration file will change the order in which they are used.
+Removing a line will prevent that algorithm from being used entirely.
+This is the way it is possible to customise the plugin to fit your library, or even a specific audiobook.

+Note that only the Levenshtein approach changes the names of the chapters.
+At the most the indexes will be changed with the remained of the algorithms, due to the approaches they take.
+This is assuming that it is more important for the chapters to be in the right order, and for the book itself to have the right metadata as a whole, rather than the chapters having the same title as the tracks on Audible.

 ## Tags Written

 The plugin writes the following tags: